aspose-ocr-cloud/Aspose.OCR-Products/ocr/java/_index.md

 ﻿---
-title: Java OCR REST API - OCR Recognition & Image to Text Converter in Cloud
+title: Call OCR Cloud API from Java applications
-description: Add Optical Character Recognition and Document Scanning functionalities to your Java applications in the cloud without any external dependencies
+description: This SDK simplifies all routine operations for calling Aspose.OCR cloud services from cross-platform Java applications.
 weight: 40
 url: /java
 ---

 {{< blocks/products/pf/main-wrap-class >}}
-{{< blocks/products/pf/upper-banner h1="OCR Applications Development via Java REST API" h2="Add Optical Character Recognition and Document Scanning functionalities to your Java applications in the cloud without any external dependencies." logoImageSrc="/headers/aspose_ocr-for-java.svg" pfName="Aspose.OCR" subTitlepfName="Cloud SDK for Java" downloadUrl="" >}}
+{{< blocks/products/pf/upper-banner h1="Lightweight OCR solutions for Java" h2="Call Aspose.OCR Cloud from Java with this open source SDK to build applications that can read text from images and scanned PDFs on any platform with minimal system requirements." logoImageSrc="/headers/aspose_ocr-for-java.svg" pfName="Aspose.OCR" subTitlepfName="Cloud SDK for Java" downloadUrl="" >}}

 {{< blocks/products/pf/main-container pfName="Aspose.OCR" subTitlepfName="Cloud SDK for Java" >}}

 {{< blocks/products/pf/sub-menu logoImageSrc="/sdk/aspose_ocr-for-java.svg" liveDemosLink="" PricingLink="https://purchase.aspose.cloud/pricing" buyLink="https://dashboard.aspose.cloud" docsLink="https://docs.aspose.cloud/ocr" directDownloadLink="https://github.com/aspose-ocr-cloud/aspose-ocr-cloud-java" liveDemosLink="https://products.aspose.app/ocr/family" >}}

 {{< blocks/products/pf/tab-content >}}
-<p>Aspose.OCR Cloud Java SDK helps software developers to include optical character recognition and documents scanning functionality inside their web and Windows applications with minimum efforts and cost.
-Java developers can easily add features like extracting text from images and files, character recognition in different languages, automated document layout detection, multi-platform support, and much more.</p>
+<p>Aspose.OCR Cloud is a fast and reliable REST API for optical character recognition.
+With it, you can add optical character recognition to your applications without worrying about system requirements - all resource-intensive tasks are performed by high-performance servers maintained by Aspose.
+Our API supports European, Cyrillic and Chinese languages and can recognize scanned images, smartphone photos, screenshots, areas of images, and scanned PDFs, returning results in the most popular document and data exchange formats, including JSON.</p>
-<p>Aspose.OCR Cloud Java SDK makes it easy for Java developers to carry out OCR recognition operations on raster images (BMP, JPG, GIF, PNG, TIFF) in the cloud with just a couple of lines of Java code.
-Using the Java Cloud SDK the OCR operation can be performed either on a whole image or partial image.
-Recognizing text from a rectangular area as well as automatic & manual document layout detection is also fully supported.</p>
+<p>This SDK greatly simplifies the integration of Aspose.OCR Cloud services into your Java applications.
+It wraps all the routine operations such as establishing connections, sending API requests, and parsing responses into a few readable and maintainable methods, allowing you to focus on the tasks at hand rather than the technical details.</p>
-<p>Aspose.OCR Cloud Java SDK is now using an enhanced skew correction module and it is now possible to recognize slightly rotated images.
-It also provides an option to directly perform text recognition operation on image files available over web URL.</p>
+<p>The Java SDK is completely open source without any restrictions or limitations.
+You can use it along with demo applications for any projects, including commercial applications, and modify any part of the code as needed.</p>
 {{< /blocks/products/pf/tab-content >}}

 <!--Diagrams Start-->